 A native of the North Shore of Massachusetts, Julie Cleveland has been playing and composing at the piano for over 40 years.
-She earned her B.A. cum laude in music performance and composition from Bard College, where she apprenticed with internationally renowned composer and pianist Joan Tower.
-She also studied performance practice under Luis Garcia-Renart and theory with Benjamin Boretz and Eli Yarden.
+She earned her B.A. cum laude in music from Bard College, where she apprenticed with internationally renowned composer and pianist Joan Tower.
+While at Bard, she also studied performance practice under Luis Garcia-Renart and theory with Benjamin Boretz and Eli Yarden.
 Ms. Cleveland holds an M.Mus. degree from New England Conservatory of Music in Boston, where she studied composition with composer Malcolm Peyton.
 Her theory studies were with Robert Cogan and the late James Hoffman and studied interpretive analysis with John Heiss, with whom she also studied the music of Stravinsky, Schoenberg, and Bartok.
 Ms. Cleveland’s compositions have been primarily for chamber ensembles and solo piano.
 She was commissioned by Christopher Washburne through the American Music Week Foundation to compose a work for him for trombone, which premiered at the Longy School of Music.
 She was again commissioned by the American Music Week Foundation in Tulsa, OK, where an evening of her works was presented.

 * * * * * *